This is Why Your Wedding Dress Size Might Surprise You (And Why it Doesn’t Matter)

 Why is size just a number?

 To add to the confusion, many fast fashion brands have transitioned to alpha sizing (XS, S, M, etc.), which is less precise than the numerical sizing typically used by bridal wear brands.
-Whether the difference between high-street and bridal sizing is due to vanity sizing, garment fit, fabric choice, or a combination of factors, it’s important to remember that size is just a number (or a letter).
+Whether the difference between high street and bridal sizing is due to vanity sizing, garment fit, fabric choice, or a combination of factors, it is important to remember that size is just a number (or a letter).

-Sizes vary not only by the type of clothing (such as outdoor wear, high-street fashion, bridal wear, or sportswear) but also by the brand.
-Each clothing brand, whether high-street or bridal, has its own size chart.
-This means you might be a size 12 in one brand, a size 14 in another, and a size 10 in a third.
+Sizes vary not only by the type of clothing (such as outdoor wear, high street fashion, bridal wear, or sportswear) but also by the brand.
+Each clothing brand, whether high street or bridal, has its own size chart.
+This means you might be a size 12 in one brand, a size 14 in another, and a size 10 in the third.

 Key takeaway

-The key takeaway is that there’s no such thing as universal sizing.
-A size is simply an indicator of the best-fitting garment for your body within a specific brand’s sizing system, based on your body measurements.
+The key takeaway is that there is no such thing as universal sizing.
+A size is simply an indicator of the best fitting garment for your body within a specific brand’s sizing system, based on your body measurements.
 This article does a great job explaining why universal sizing is not only impossible but also not necessarily desirable.
 It also highlights the differences between size charts across various brands.

 When it comes to choosing your wedding dress, trust your bridal consultant.
-They’ll take your measurements and recommend the most suitable standard size for you.
+They will take your measurements and recommend the most suitable standard size for you.
 Remember, standard sizes almost always require alterations to achieve a perfect fit.
-For the ultimate assurance, consider opting for a made-to-fit dress if your budget allows.
+For the ultimate assurance, consider opting for a made to fit dress if your budget allows.
 While it may cost a bit more, it ensures you leave the bridal boutique with a dress that fits you flawlessly.

 What truly matters is not the size on the label, but that on your wedding day, you wear a dress that makes you feel like the most beautiful and confident version of yourself.